-OEE (Overall Equipment Efficiency) is a measure of performance, availability and quality in a single number.
+OEE (Overall Equipment Effectiveness) is a measure of performance, availability and quality in a single number.
 Using this number operators and managers can quickly see how a machine or cell is performing.
 Many people believe that OEE is a magic number and when implemented properly your operations magically improve.
 In this post we discuss the how OEE can help and what to watch out for.
 I will leave it to you to decide if it is magic.

 As I mentioned above Overall Equipment Effectiveness has three components Availability, Performance, and Quality.
 Below is a definition of each and how they create critical visibility into a machine or cell.

 Availability is single number representing how much time a machine can run.
 This metric takes into account planned and unplanned maintenance, waiting, change overs and lack of supply.
 Using reason codes to track downtime companies can determine root causes and develop corrective actions to stop these issues from occurring in the future.

 The performance portion of the calculation is a measure of the actual parts produced against the standard.
 The standard is the ideal number of parts a machine can produce in a certain about of time.
 Because most machines are scheduled using the standard, this is an important measure.
 If the machine is producing too far below the standard the schedule won’t be met.
 If it is producing above the standard, you may have excess capacity.